learn-co-curriculum/phase-3-ruby-building-applications-gems-and-bundler/README.md

 ### Enter bundler

 Bundler handles all of this for you.
 It provides you with a `Gemfile` where you can keep your requirements in one place.
-The `Gemfile` creates a single place for for gems to be required and versions to be specified.
+The `Gemfile` creates a single place for gems to be required and versions to be specified.

 - Need the Sinatra gem for your project?
 Add `gem 'sinatra'`to  your Gemfile.
 - Need the Sinatra gem, but at version 1.4.5?
 Add `gem 'sinatra', '1.4.5'` to your Gemfile.